Sue Delaney

 About me

 Need help with anxiety, depression or prolonged grief?
-Or are you struggling to heal from a traumatic experience or relationship?
+Or the lingering effects of difficult relationships or childhood experiences?

-Instinctively we all know talking helps, but when life overwhelms us, it may be hard to let those we're close to know how we truly feel.
-This may leave us anxious, feeling alone and unsure of ourselves.
-At these times, we may need the clarity of someone trained to support us to move forward.
+Instinctively we all know talking helps, but when life overwhelms us, it may be hard to show those closest to us how we truly feel.
+This may leave us feeling alone and unsure of ourselves.
+At such times, having the clarity and support of a trained professional can make a difference.

 What you can expect:

 I am a qualified, compassionate counsellor and psychotherapist in Hitchin, Hertfordshire.
-At the heart of what I do is help you to change the relationship you have with yourself.
-I provide an atmosphere of trust and confidentiality, allowing time and space to understand what’s going on for you so you can make the changes you want.
+At the heart of my work is helping you to change the relationship you have with yourself.
+I provide an atmosphere of trust and confidentiality, allowing time and space to understand what's going on for you – including the deeper patterns and painful beliefs shaped by past relationships – so you can begin to move forward.

 • managing anxiety & stress